 Single-use plastics, for example, are increasingly disfavored.
 A June 2019 Directive from the European Union seeks to "significantly reduce the dispersal into the environment of beverage container caps and lids made of plastic" which, to this end, "may be placed on the market only if the caps and lids remain attached to the containers during the products' intended use stage."
-With an implementation deadline of July 2024, Coca-Cola Great Britain already has introduced plastic bottles with tethered caps.
-Next on the horizon: in June 2022, Canada issued Single-Use Plastics Prohibition Regulations banning single-use plastic ring carriers (e.g., six-pack soda can carriers), with the prohibition taking effect over the next several years.
-What designs will find acceptance as adequate replacements to plastic ring carriers?
+Even in advance of the implementation deadline (July 2024), Coca-Cola Great Britain introduced plastic bottles with tethered caps.
+Next on the horizon was to be Canada's Single-Use Plastics Prohibition Regulations (issued June 2022) banning single-use plastic ring carriers (e.g., six-pack soda can carriers), with the prohibition taking effect over the next several years.
+But Canada's efforts bogged down in litigation.
+Nevertheless, what designs will find acceptance as adequate replacements to plastic ring carriers?

-"Accessibility" is not a product feature on a "wish list," but instead is dictated by the Americans with Disabilities Act (ADA), enacted over 30 years ago.
+Consider also "accessibility," which is not a product feature on a "wish list" but instead is dictated by the Americans with Disabilities Act (ADA), enacted about 35 years ago.
 The most visible implementations may be accessible parking spaces reserved for disabled individuals and our sidewalks, which have been standardized with respect to width, slope, surface texture, curb ramps, and elimination of trip hazards.
 But these examples really are the tip of the iceberg.
 Consider the design factors (actually, requirements!) related to the conduct of banking transactions at an Automated Teller Machine (ATM), including expectations not just for basic accessibility (e.g., use while wheelchair-bound or with vision impairment) but also privacy during access.
 There are design standards by which web sites are deemed to be "accessible" too.